bhojpur/speech/README.md

 # Bhojpur Speech - Processing Engine

-The `Bhojpur Speech` is a high-perforance, intelligent speech engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) for delivery of distributed `applicationa` or `services`.
+The `Bhojpur Speech` is a high-performance, intelligent speech engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) for delivery of distributed `applicationa` or `services`.